 Where to get an official Jalen Hurts Philadelphia Eagles jersey for LVII

-Football's season finale kicks off on Sunday, Feb.
-12. If you're more excited to see Philadelphia's Jalen Hurts take the field than you are for those great game day snacks, then you should know this: there's still time to snag a Jalen Hurts jersey or a shirt with Jalen Hurts' number on it before the big game.
+Football's season finale kicks off today.
+If you're more excited to see Philadelphia's Jalen Hurts take the field than you are for those great game day snacks, then you might want to pick up a new Philadelphia Eagles jersey to commemorate the Birds' return to the Big Game.

 Keep reading to shop some of the best merch for football fans, plus find out where to catch the game.